dhmay/jamstats/README.md

 [Full user manual (PDF)](https://github.com/dhmay/jamstats/blob/main/resources/jamstats_user_manual.pdf), including how to start Jamstats up and how to interpret all the plots.

-### Drag-and-drop (Windows only)
+### Drag-and-drop

-On Windows, to generate a plots PDF, you can simply **drag and drop** your game JSON file onto the jamstats.exe file.
+On Windows or Mac, to generate a plots PDF, you can simply **drag and drop** your game JSON file onto the jamstats.exe file or Jamstats app.
 That will generate a `.pdf` file in the same directory as your `.json` file, with the same name but with the `.json` extension replaced with `.pdf`.

 ### GUI